brunomaga/brunomaga.github.io/_posts/2018-11-12-Bayesian-Linear-Regression.md

 ### Maximum-a-Posteriori (MAP)

 Maximum likelihood without regularizer is prone to overfitting (details in section 9.2.2 of the [Mathematics for Machine Learning book]({{ site.resources_permalink }})).
 In the occurrence of overfitting, we run into very large parameter values.
 To mitigate the effect of huge values, we can place the prior on the parameter space, and seek now the parameters to estimate the posterior distribution.

+If we have prior knowledge about the distribution of the parameters, we can multiply an additional term to the likelihood.
+This additional term is a prior probability distribution on parameters.
+For a given prior, after observing some data $x$, how should we update the distribution of the parameters?
+In other words, how should we represent the fact that we have more specific knowledge of the parameters after observing data $x$?

 This is called the Maximum-a-Posteriori estimation (MAP), and is obtained by applying the Bayes Theorem.

 The problem in hand is to find the parameters of the distribution that best represent the data.
 Adapting the equation \ref{eq_prior_AB} of the prior to the problem of regression, we aim at computing: